jmyers7/book/chapters/random-variables.md

 But this is wrong!

 Don't believe me?
 Let's have the computer randomly draw two balls and record the value of $X$.
-Then, let's have the computer place the balls back into the urn, and then repeat the procedure, recording another (possibly different) value of $Y$.
+Then, let's have the computer place the balls back into the urn, and then repeat the procedure, recording another (possibly different) value of $X$.
 Each time the computer draws a pair of balls we will call a *trial*.
 Let's have the computer complete, say, $n=10$ trials, and then have it compute the mean of the $n=10$ values of $X$.
 This produces a mean value of $X$ over $n=10$ trials.

 But why stop with a mean value of $X$ over only $n=10$ trials?
 Why not let $n$ get bigger?
 What's the mean value of $X$ over $n=50$ trials, $n=100$ trials, or even $n=200$ trials?
 Answer: